Square roots of complexified quaternions: Appendix: Examples of square roots for real and complex quaternions

-To extract the root from a complex quaternion, at first it must be transformed to real 3D multivector (subsection~\ref{sec:3.2}), and then the root algorithm~\cite{Acus2024v2} applied (Sec.~\ref{sec:5}).
-Subsequently, transformation of the obtained roots back to respective quaternionic form will give the final answer.
-Below a number of example of quaternionic square roots obtained in this way is preseted for all four kinds of complexified quaternions.
+To extract the square root from real or complex quaternion, at first, the quaternion should be transformed to respective multivector (see tables in Subsec.~\ref{sec:2.2} and \ref{sec:3.2}), and then the root algorithm applied to the multivector.
+Subsequently, transformation of the obtained roots from Clifford algebra back to respective quaternionic form will give the final answer.
+Below a number of example of quaternionic square roots obtained in this way is presented for all kinds of real and complex quaternions.